SleepingBearDesign/muskegon-risers/content/store/arena-season-tickets.md

 +++
-id = "119"
+id = "120"
 title = "2018 Arena Season Ticket Package" shorttitle = "2018 Arena Season Tickets"
 description = "Get your season tickets for the 2018 Arena Season.
 Once you place your order here, your tickets will be immediately available for pickup at the LC Walker Arena Box Office!
-You will also get a RISE AND GRIND New Balance Shirt, to be picked-up at the first home game you attend!<br><br>5 home games, all starting at 7:00pm!<br><br>January 5<br>January 6<br>February 3<br>February 16<br>February 17" mini = "5 home games and tickets come with a RISE AND GRIND New Balance Shirt!" slug = "season-ticket-package" imgurl = "assets/img/store/season-tickets/2018-arena/tickets1.jpg"
+You will also get a RISE AND GRIND New Balance Shirt, to be picked-up at the first home game you attend!<br><br>If ordering the 12 or 16 person suites, please email us all 12 or 16 shirt sizes separately and we'll accomadate them on your first home game!<br><br>5 home games, all starting at 7:00pm!<br><br>January 5<br>January 6<br>February 3<br>February 16<br>February 17" mini = "5 home games and tickets come with a RISE AND GRIND New Balance Shirt!" slug = "season-ticket-package" imgurl = "assets/img/store/season-tickets/2018-arena/tickets1.jpg"